jameshih/crypto_touchbar/README.md

 - Download - touchbar_crypto.json https://github.com/jimmyadg/crypto_touchbar/blob/master/touchbar_crypto.json

 ## Installation
-Launch BetterTouchBarTool and go to Preferences, click Manage Presets ,and simply import touchbar_crypto.json into BetterTouchBarTool.
+Launch BetterTouchBarTool and go to Preferences, click Manage Presets ,and import touchbar_crypto.json into BetterTouchBarTool.
 Enjoy!

 ## Configuration
 Bitcoin and Ethereum prices are both from Gemini exchange, and Litcoin price is from Bitstamp exchange.